stuart-knock/docs/UserGuide/DataExchange.rst

    - text file containing values separated by spaces / tabs
    - contains a matrix of tract lengths
+   - any value greater than zero is considered as a connection.
+You should not have negative values in your tract file.

 #.
 If any file name contains "orientation" it will be considered as container
    for connectivity center orientations and parse process expects the following